zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper/result-anonymous.md

 ---
 PermaID: 1000179
-Name: Anonymous Result
+Name: Dapper Anonymous Result - Learn How to Map Result to Dynamic Object
+MetaDescription: Unlock the power of Dapper by returning an Anonymous Result to map to a dynamic object.
+Learn how to query your database and return a non-strongly typed result.
 LastMod: 2023-02-24
 ---

-# Dapper - Anonymous Result
+# Dapper Anonymous Result: Discover How to Map Result to Dynamic Object

 ## Description